 Symptoms of germ cell tumors can vary based on where the tumor is.
 For example, if a germ cell tumor forms in the brain, your child may have symptoms of a brain tumor, such as trouble with movement or balance or changes in senses or personality.
 But a germ cell tumor in a different part of the body would cause different symptoms.

-Here are some typical symptoms of germ cell tumors depending on the tumor location.
-Some of the same symptoms can also be caused by other problems that are not cancer.
-So it's important for a child with symptoms like these to see a doctor to find out the cause.
+Here are some typical symptoms of germ cell tumors, depending on the tumor location.
+Some of the same symptoms can also be caused by other problems that are not tumors and are not cancer, so it’s important for a child with symptoms like these to see a doctor to find out the cause.

 - In boys only, a painless mass or swelling in the sac that holds the testicles (scrotum)